Wouter M. Kouw

 Biography

-Wouter Kouw is a researcher in the Bayesian Intelligent Autonomous Systems lab of TU Eindhoven.
+Wouter Kouw is a researcher in the Bayesian Intelligent Autonomous Systems lab at the Electrical Engineering department of TU Eindhoven.
 He has a dual background in neuroscience and computer science, and is most interested in neuro-inspired forms of artificial intelligence.
-His research focuses on analyzing, designing and developing probabilistic machine learning systems based on models of information processing in the brain.
-Specifically, the development of variational Bayesian inference algorithms implemented as message passing on graphs.
-His work has been applied to nonlinear system identification, adaptive control systems and mobile robotics.
+His research focuses on designing, developing and analyzing probabilistic machine learning systems that learn from interactions with their environment, most notably active inference agents.
+Internally, these agents perform Bayesian inference by way of message passing in graphical models.
+They are deployed to mobile robots to assist humans with dangerous, dirty or dull work.

 Interests